dedvds/Image-Classification-App/README.md

 Contents

 Context
-Part 1: Train your model
+-Part 1: Train your model
-Part 2: Create an index
+-Part 2: Create an index
-Part 3: Connect to a frontend
+-Part 3: Connect to a frontend